 Transfer students may receive credit for academic (liberal arts and sciences) courses taken at other universities subject to the general policies of the School of the Arts.
 However, all transfer students will be required to complete several credit hours in academics or related arts courses at the School of the Arts.
-Following review of prior courses by the Division of Undergraduate Academic Programs, transfer students will be advised regarding their academic program.
+Following review of prior courses by NCSA's Undergraduate Academic Program, transfer students will be advised regarding their academic program.
 All transfer students must start their work in the School of Filmmaking with Year One courses.